CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/2~Anaconda.md

 conda activate <filepath-to-your-file-or-folder>\.conda
 ```

-If the conda environment created through PyCharm did not work, you can also execute the following command in the Anaconda Prompt
+If the conda environment created through VSCode did not work, you can also execute the following command in the Anaconda Prompt
 ```shell
 conda create -name <your-environment-name>
 ```

-Many times when installing packages/libraries in your PyCharm projects, you will do so through the terminal.
+Many times when installing packages/libraries in your VSCode projects, you will do so through the terminal.
 When running your code or installing libraries, make sure that your environment name appears in parentheses next to the working directory.

 If this is not the case, run the following command to activate your environment
 ```shell